Vanessa Gibson: Life and career

-Gibson is a lifelong resident of New York City and born was raised in Bedford-Stuyvesant.
-She was graduated Murry Bergtraum High School in 1997.
-She earned a Bachelor's degree in Sociology from the State University of New York at Albany in May 2001.
+Gibson is a lifelong resident of New York City and was raised in Bedford–Stuyvesant.
+She graduated from Murry Bergtraum High School in 1997 and went on to earn a bachelor's degree in sociology from the State University of New York at Albany in May 2001.
 Gibson received a M.P.A. from Baruch College (City University of New York) in May 2009.

 In her senior year of undergraduate studies, Gibson interned for Assemblywoman Aurelia Greene.
 Two years later, in November 2003, Gibson was promoted to the District Manager for Greene's 77th District.
 She was subsequently elected to the New York State Assembly in a June 2009 special election.
-Her assumption was in succession of her mentor Greene, who had joined the cabinet of Bronx Borough President Ruben Diaz, Jr. earlier that year.
+Her assumption was in succession of her mentor Greene, who had joined the cabinet of Bronx Borough President Rubén Díaz Jr. earlier that year.

 New York City Council

 On November 5, 2013, Gibson successfully ran for New York City Council after winning a fairly contentious primary election.
 Within her district, Gibson is particularly adamant about eliminating homelessness and hunger.
 Gibson held Annual Housing Conferences to solidify the relationship between landlords and tenants in District 16.
 She held free meal events to feed the children of the South Bronx, and designated much of her district's budget allocation towards the schools and senior homes within her district.

+While working at the city council, Gibson used her influence to escape penalties from a traffic ticket she received from a police officer for using her cellphone while driving in 2014.
+The officer who wrote her the ticket later sued the NYPD for $75 million after her supervisor insisted she void the ticket after talking to Gibson.
+Gibson later paid a $5,000 fine in connection with the incident and admitted to violating a section of the City Charter that forbids elected officials from using their positions for personal advantage.